Jean-Cedric-Petit/Jean-Cedric-Petit/README.md

 - I am also know as Naoki Takei.
 - I'm a tech enthuasiast, studying topics ranging from Solid State physics, Microelectronics to programming.
 - My main interest is in Electronics for Computer Architures & CPU/GPU Architectures.
-- I also write some courses on Electrical Engineering topics (ie Analog Electronics, Digital Electronics, Semiconductor Physics and Computer Architecture).
+- I also wrote some courses on Electrical Engineering topics (ie Analog Electronics, Digital Electronics, Semiconductor Physics and Computer Architecture).
 ---
 - My current research topics are:
    * **CPU/FPGA**.